him-28/DatabaseSystem/README.md

-DatabaseSystem
+Database System Management Simulation

 ==============

-Deployment of a simple low level database system in C The project handles records and blocks in block level inside the disk Also, it is using indexes to observe the speed difference
+Deployment of a simple low level database system in C. The database implementation uses an academin library called
+The project handles records and blocks in block level inside the disk Also, it is using indexes to observe the speed difference